vivekraj2002/Ansible-/README.md

 ## Ansible Workflow

-Ansible works by connecting to your nodes and pushing out a small program called Ansible modules to them.
+Ansible works by connecting to our nodes and pushing out a small program called Ansible modules to them.
 Then Ansible executed these modules and removed them after finished.
 The library of modules can reside on any machine, and there are no daemons, servers, or databases required.

 ![image](https://github.com/vivekraj2002/Ansible-/assets/139589508/7ac376f4-de20-426f-98ff-097f2ff5ef37)